Signed in as:

 At APFA, we ask that you be at least 25 years old to adopt.

 At a Place for Ace, we strive to match the right dog with the right family to ensure that every dog will live his or her best life, for the rest of their life, in their forever home.
-This means we may receive and process more than one application for a dog.
-If we have two perfect homes for a dog, then we revert to the first processed.
-Therefore, the best thing to do is complete your application and submit it as soon as you know you have interest in adopting.
 The process will include:

 *Please note we do not adopt to homes with electric fences.
 If you have a pool, it needs to be contained by a fence or other structure for the safety of the dog.

 The processing time will vary depending on availability of our volunteers.
 However, it is reasonably fast, so if you apply for a specific dog, you should be ready to welcome that dog into your home when you apply as we cannot hold dogs for anyone.

 Each dog requires a specific home to meet his or her needs.
 If your application is a good match, someone will reach out.
 What does 'good' or bad match mean?
 Examples: if the dog doesn't like cats and you HAVE a cat, that is a not a suitable match.
 If a dog's bio states the dog is fearful and needs an experienced owner, but you do not have fearful dog experience, we would move on to other applicants.
 Please read each bio carefully before applying.
 Each dog requires specific environments to thrive.
 Many of our dogs have been abused and neglected down south and need a patient and quiet home.
 We will ONLY contact applicants who are a solid fit since we are volunteer based and get so many applications.